-If you live at a high altitude, chances are you're familiar with some changes you need to make when baking bread and cake.
-The difference in air pressure at higher altitudes means that baking times, temperatures, and sometimes even ingredient ratios need to be tweaked to get the best outcome.
-But did you know you might also need to make adjustments to your candy making to compensate for high altitudes?
+If you live at a high altitude, you're likely familiar with changes you need to make when baking bread and cake.
+The difference in air pressure means baking times, temperatures, and sometimes even ingredient ratios need to be tweaked to get the best outcome.
+But did you know that you might also need to adjust your candy-making to compensate for high altitudes?

-If you are at a high altitude and do not make any changes to your candy recipes or procedures, you will most likely end up with overcooked candy.
+When you don't make changes to your candy recipes or procedures, you will most likely end up with overcooked candy.
 This is because water boils at lower temperatures at higher altitudes, so you do not need to cook your candy as long or to as high a temperature as you would at sea level.

 The Boiling Water Test

-Depending on your actual altitude, the adjustments you need to make will be different, so the easiest and most reliable way to figure out what temperature conversions you need to make is to perform the boiling water test with your candy thermometer.
+The adjustments you need to make are dependent on your actual altitude.
+The easiest and most reliable way to determine what temperature conversions are required is to perform the boiling water test with your candy thermometer.
 You simply submerge the thermometer in boiling water and note the temperature five minutes after the water comes to a boil.
-Water boils at 212 F/100 C at sea level, but will boil at lower temperatures at higher altitudes.
-If, during your test, the water boils at 205 F, subtract the seven degree difference from your candy recipe.
-For example, if the recipe calls for a top temperature of 270, bring the candy to just 263 F.

-This is the best method since not only will it account for your altitude, it will also take into account any irregularities or inaccuracies with your specific candy thermometer.
+This is the best method since it accounts for your exact altitude and any irregularities or inaccuracies with your specific candy thermometer.

 Make Some Calculations

-If you do not have time to test your thermometer in boiling water, or if you just want a general idea of how to adjust candy temperature recipes, here is a handy rule of thumb: Subtract two degrees Fahrenheit from a stated temperature for every 1,000 feet you are above sea level.
+If you do not have time to test your thermometer, or if you just want a general idea of how to adjust candy temperature recipes, here is a handy rule of thumb: Subtract 2 degrees Fahrenheit from a stated temperature for every 1,000 feet you are above sea level.